Getting Story Ideas

 Getting story ideas can sometimes be difficult.

 Where do your story ideas come from?
-Harlan Ellison often quips, “Schenectady.”
+Harlan Ellison has been known to quip, “Schenectady.”

 I wanted to use this image for a blog post about getting story ideas because it is perhaps the oddest thing.
 Because I really did see this dirty plate in the sink a few years ago.
 And I thought: there’s a story there.